AmitXShukla/RPA/README.md

 I'm Amit Shukla, and I have been working on automating RPA tasks for over a decade now.
 Since the recent launch of ChatGPT, I am exploring ways to use its coding skills to automate small daily routines.

-In this RPA series, we will use ChatGPT's code writing skills to build a trading bot from scratch.
-I do not view ChatGPT as a threat to my job, at least not yet.
+In this RPA series, we will use ChatGPT/Llama's code writing skills to build a trading bot from scratch.
+I do not view `ChatGPT or Llama` as a threat to my job, at least not yet.
 Instead, I believe it can assist me in writing smarter solutions to solve more significant problems.

-The emphasis of this tutorial series is not centered on exclusively using ChatGPT or discussing the advantages and disadvantages of AI coding.
-Rather, our main focus lies in RPA tasks and utilizing ChatGPT's assistance where suitable.
+The emphasis of this tutorial series is not centered on exclusively using LLM (large language models) or discussing the advantages and disadvantages of AI coding.
+Rather, our main focus lies in RPA tasks and utilizing LLMs's assistance where suitable.

 In this GitHub repository, you will find code snippets that are suitable for novice programmers to automate minor tasks, with every single line of source code provided.